awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/import-lambda-function-console.md

 Component dependencies identify additional AWS\-provided components or custom components that your function uses\.
 When you deploy the Lambda function component, the deployment includes these dependencies for your function to run\.

 **Important**  <a name="import-v1-lambda-note"></a>
-To import a Lambda function that you created to run on AWS IoT Greengrass V1, you must define individual component dependencies for the features that your function uses, such as subscriptions, secrets, and stream manager\.
+To import a Lambda function that you created to run on AWS IoT Greengrass V1, you must define individual component dependencies for the features that your function uses, such as secrets, local shadows, and stream manager\.
 Define these components as [hard dependencies](component-recipe-reference.md) so that your Lambda function component restarts if the dependency changes state\.
-For more information, see [Run V1 Lambda functions](move-from-v1.md#run-v1-lambda-functions)\.
+For more information, see [Import V1 Lambda functions](set-up-v2-test-device.md#run-v1-lambda-functions)\.

 Under **Lambda function configuration, Additional parameters, Component dependencies**, complete the following steps to specify the component dependencies for your Lambda function\.